Caleydo/caleydo.github.io/_publications/2018_infovis_juniper.md

 # Add things like "Best Paper Award at InfoVis 2099, selected out of 4000 submissions"
 award:

-# Provide a link to the publisher's webpage if no DOI is available
-publisherURL:

 # Link to an official preprint server
 preprint_server: https://arxiv.org/abs/1804.03261